The Charitable Deduction Works

 - In March 2020, Congress enacted a $300 charitable deduction for cash gifts from nonitemizers for 2020.
 Since then, the amount of charitable giving – especially of gifts less than the $300 cap – has seen a significant increase.

-- The FEP report also shows a 15.3 percent uptick in donations of less than $250, which outpaced the increase in larger donations.
-Additionally, there was a 28 percent increase in gifts of $300 on December 31st—the exact amount of the current universal charitable deduction.
+- The Fundraising Effectiveness Project’s (FEP) fourth quarter report for 2020 shows a 15.3 percent uptick in donations of less than $250, which outpaced the increase in larger donations.
+Additionally, there was an estimated 28 percent increase in gifts of $300 on December 31st – the exact amount of the current universal charitable deduction.
 While we know there are many factors that contribute to increased donations, one contributing factor is likely the availability of the charitable deduction to nonitemizers.

 Congress Should Enact the Universal Giving Pandemic Response and Recovery Act (S. 618, H.R.
 1704)

 - Congress can help alleviate some of the difficulties the sector is facing by enacting the Universal Giving Pandemic Response and Recovery Act led by a bipartisan, bicameral group of lawmakers, including Sens.
-James Lankford (R-OK), Chris Coons (D-DE), Mike Lee (R-UT), Jeanne Shaheen (D-NH), Tim Scott (R-SC), Amy Klobuchar (D-MN), Susan Collins (R-ME), Catherine Cortez Masto (D-NV) and Reps.
+James Lankford (R-OK), Chris Coons (D-DE), Mike Lee (R-UT), Jeanne Shaheen (D-NH), Tim Scott (R-SC), Amy Klobuchar (D-MN), Susan Collins (R-ME), Catherine Cortez Masto (D-NV), and Reps.
 Chris Pappas (D-NH) and Jackie Walorski (R-IN).
-The legislation would raise the $300/$600 cap to roughly $4,000 for individuals/$8,000 for couples, extend the availability of the deduction to the 2022 tax year and eliminate the current exclusion of gifts to donor-advised funds, helping to spur even more giving as communities continue to fight and recover from COVID-19 and its economic effects.
+The legislation would raise the $300/$600 cap to roughly $4,000 for individuals/$8,000 for couples, extend the availability of the deduction to the 2022 tax year, and eliminate the current exclusion of gifts to donor-advised funds, helping to spur more giving as communities continue to recover from COVID-19 and its economic effects

 - This legislation will democratize giving by further incentivizing all American taxpayers—regardless of their income—to give to charity, thereby ensuring that our country retains a strong and independent civil society.
-And it will provide needed resources for charitable and faith-based organizations to continue providing vital services to families, workers, and communities, especially those critically impacted by the ongoing pandemic.
+It will also provide needed resources for charitable and faith-based organizations to continue providing vital services to families, workers, and communities, especially those critically impacted by the ongoing pandemic.